comprna/ISOTOPE/README.md

 In this part1, ISOTOPE will extract the tumor-specific introns by comparing them against the GTEX database (https://www.gtexportal.org/home/) if flag --tumor_specific is set.
 We have extracted the IR events from GTEX using SUPPA (https://github.com/comprna/SUPPA).
 We provide this file ([chess2.0_assembly_hg19_CrossMap.events_RI_strict.ioe](https://github.com/comprna/ISOTOPE_supplementary/blob/main/chess2.0_assembly_hg19_CrossMap.events_RI_strict.ioe)).
 Additionally, the user could provide some extra control files to compare with (--introns_normal).
 They should be in the same format as iso_tpm_introns_TEST.txt.
 Any IR event that is minimally expressed (by default 1, this value can be changed with the parameter --thres) in these control samples will be censored from our IR candidates.

 For each of the surviving IR events from the previous step, we will compare its expression level with n random intronic positions to test significance.
-This step is computationally intensive and has been parallelized.
+This step is computationally intensive and has been parallelized (see option **--cluster**).
 When all jobs have finished, we can proceed with part2:

 ### Part1: